 David and Ann have been married for twelve years and have three children under the age of ten.
 David works long hours and comes back home stressed and tired.
 David and Ann have frequent arguments, and David becomes physically and verbally abusive towards Ann and sometimes the children.
 Ann has been trying to hide her abuse from the children, but they can see that she is often tense and sad.
 Ann tries to protect the children from David, but he is much stronger than she is.
 The oldest child, Brian, often seems anxious and can no longer focus in school.
 Brian blames himself for not being able to protect his younger siblings.
 The other two children are afraid of their father and believe that it is their job to protect their mother.

 This is a toxic environment for the children where they are exposed to abuse.
 The shouting scares the children, and they have been having nightmares.
 The children feel like they are walking on eggshells and try to hide so that David will not hit them.
 Ann would like to go to couples counselling, but David refuses.
 Ann has told David that she will leave him if he does not get help for domestic violence.
 David refuses help and will not take responsibility for his hurtful behaviour.
-The children are afraid of their father, but also love him.
+The children are afraid of their father but also love him.
 The conflict between their parents is confusing for them.
 They would like their mom and dad to live separately so that both parents would not feel sad and angry all of the time.

 Here are some examples of when divorce is safer for your children than staying married:

-If there is domestic or sexual violence in the home, find an exit strategy to keep both you and your children safe.
+If domestic or sexual violence is in the home, find an exit strategy to keep both you and your children safe.
 If your children are scared, anxious, depressed, not eating or sleeping, get them professional help.
 Emotional abuse and verbal abuse are hard to prove in court and to the police; these forms of abuse can be just as damaging or more damaging than physical abuse.

 Children have often said to me, “I am happy my parents got a divorce because now I don’t have to listen to them fight anymore.”